 - Unique Features – No Escape

 The original and still, at least one of the best, not everyone knows Knotts berry farm was scaring people half to death well before the trend of horror nights ever really took off.
-The event was first ran in 1973 the event is now approaching 50 years of horror and has launched a thousand copycats.
+The event was first run in 1973 the event is now approaching 50 years of horror and has launched a thousand copycats.

-For many, this is the pinnacle of Horror nights and with the possible exception of Universal Orlando’s offering, we agree, we discuss that later, but Knott’s Scary farm takes the West coast crown with ease.
+For many, this is the pinnacle of Horror nights and with the possible exception of Universal Orlando’s offering, we agree, we discuss that later, but Knott’s Scary Farm takes the West Coast crown with ease.
 The Monsters are scarier, the theming more intense, and the mood far darker and more sinister.

 Knott’s Scary Farms trick is to essentially do away with the Scare Zones.
 It lists 5 on the website, but these are just themed areas, not real scare zones.
-Instead, there is just one scare zone at Knott’s Scart Farm, the entire themepark.
+Instead, there is just one scare zone at Knott’s Scart Farm, the entire theme park.
 The 1000+ Monsters roam the entire park and no location is safe from a terrifying encounter.